AlgorithmiKee/notes/Finance/portfolio_theory.md

 Remarks:

-* For now, we do not restict $w_i$ to be in $[0,1]$.
+* For now, we do not restrict $w_i$ to be in $[0,1]$.
 This assumption leads to simpler mathematical results and has practical significance.
 * $w_i < 0$ means we short-sell asset $i$. i.e. we borrow that asset and immediately sell it, obtaining extra cash.
 * $w_i > 1$ means we hold asset $i$ with leverage. i.e. we use borrowed capital to buy more of that asset.